Christopher Blake: Career

 Blake first came to the attention of television audiences in 1972 when he was cast as Gilbert Blythe in the 1972 BBC adaptation of Anne of Green Gables.
 He would later reprise the role in 1975 in Anne of Avonlea.
 Blake later had roles in the LWT serial Love for Lydia (1977), and then a starring role in the ITV sitcom Mixed Blessings (1978–80) for which he also sang the theme tune.
 Although Blake remained busy as an actor in various stage and television roles, his next truly successful venture was the ITV sitcom That's My Boy (1981–86) in which he played Robert Price, a middle-class doctor who hires a live-in housekeeper (played by Mollie Sugden) who turns out to be his biological mother.
 After That's My Boy, Blake continued in character parts in episodic television, but never managed to land the more prominent roles that he had enjoyed earlier in his career.
+He appeared in Brookside as a love interest for Sammy Roger’s in 1991.

 In 2000, he guest-starred in the Doctor Who audio adventure The Mutant Phase which featured the Daleks.

 In later years Christopher Blake turned to screenwriting, writing several episodes of Channel 5's short-lived soap Family Affairs.
 He wrote two episodes ("Dancing in the Dark" and "Endangered Species") of the ITV crime serial A Touch of Frost with his writing partner Tony Charles.

 On the 26 February 1970 edition of Top of the Pops, Blake is seen as an audience member dancing to a Dave Clark Five performance of Everybody Get Together, the official video of the song shot with members of his acting school class.